justingarfield/justingarfield.github.io/_posts/2023-04-17-raspberry-pi-4-talos-control-plane.md

 {% capture security_note %}
 <p>Every file you just created contains sensitive information!</p>
-<p>Now is the time to make backups and/or move these files off your machien to a more secure location.</p>
+<p>Now is the time to make backups and/or move these files off your machine to a more secure location.</p>
 {% endcapture %}
 {% include security-bubble.html content=security_note %}